maplibre/maplibre-gl-js/developer-guides/globe.md

 ![](assets/wireframe.png)

-Subdivision is configured in the Projection object (inheriting from `src/geo/projection/projection.ts`).
+Subdivision is configured in the Projection object.
-See `src/geo/projection/globe.ts` for an example.

 Subdivision granularity is defined by the base tile granularity and minimal allowed granularity.
 The tile for zoom level 0 will have base granularity, tile for zoom 1 will have half that, etc., but never less than minimal granularity.